leokong2002/AStarSearch/README.md

 # AStarSearch

-Hi this is a Java AStarSearch Java Program in the course of artificial intelligent
+Hi, this is a A* search algorithm implemented in Jave code which is also the coursework of artificial intelligent in 2017

 source code file(s) may be put in a password protected ZIP file to prevent plagiarism